-- (a) The provisions set forth in this Section shall apply to AHO Projects, as defined in Article 2.000 of this Zoning Ordinance, in all zoning districts except Open Space Districts. - (b) An AHO Project shall meet all of the standards set forth in this Affordable Housing Overlay, or else it shall be subject to the requirements otherwise applicable in the zoning district. - 3.
-Standards for Eligibility, Rent, and Initial Sale Price for AHO Dwelling Units - (a) All dwelling units in an AHO Project shall comply with the standards for AHO Dwelling Units as set forth in this Section. - (b) For all AHO Dwelling Units:
+- (a) The provisions set forth in this Section shall apply to AHO Projects, as defined in Article 2.000 of this Zoning Ordinance, in all zoning districts except Open Space Districts. - (b) An AHO Project shall be permitted as-of-right if it meets all of the standards set forth in this Affordable Housing Overlay, or else it shall be subject to in place of the requirements otherwise applicable in the zoning district.
+Any development not meeting all of the standards set forth in this Affordable Housing Overlay shall be subject to the requirements otherwise applicable in the zoning district, including any requirements for special permits.

+11.207.3 Standards for Eligibility, Rent, and Initial Sale Price for AHO Dwelling Units